grame-cncm/faustide/README.md

 A local HTTP server has to be started with `python2 -m SimpleHTTPServer` (or something similar), then use `http://127.0.0.1:8000/dist/` to launch the local editor.

+## Deploying the editor

+The compiled files are not on Git anymore.
+You'll have to generate them using `npm run build` on the deployement machine.

 ## Versioning

 You'll have to raise the package version number in `package.json`, `webpack.config.js` and `src/index.ts` for `npm run update` to properly work.